1974: BALL® The Jeans was founded by Aldo Ciavatta, in the city Rimini, Italy

 1982: BALL® revolutionises by launching the world’s first stonewashed jeans

 At the beginning of the 1980s, second-hand jeans became a hit in fashion.
-Based on the growing demand, BALL®’s employees started experimenting by adding pumice into the laundry washer and developed the stonewash method that created the worn-down style jeans that were in fashion.
+Based on the growing demand, BALL®’s employees started experimenting by adding different objects into the laundry washer to get the "used" denim look.
+After plenty experiments the employees discover that pumice are able to create the look without destryoing the denim fabrik, and developed the stonewash method that created the worn-down style jeans that were in fashion.

 In 1982, they launched the first stonewashed jeans, and the BALL® jeans sales exploded.
 BALL® becomes one of the largest players on the Scandinavian jeans market.

 1983: BALL® releases the first sweatshirt in Europe with print on it

 The big success with the BALL® jeans created a growing demand for further products to match and finish off the unique BALL® look.
 Hans Gerhard Svarverud decides to further develop the sweatshirt with new flashy colours inspired by the american college style.
 In 1983, BALL® launched the first sweatshirt in Europe with print on it.
 The new sweatshirts led to renewed excitement and once again a new adventure for BALL®.
 All the way through the 1980s, 500,000 BALL® sweatshirts were sold yearly across Scandinavia.
 This meant BALL® was now one of the most dominant players in fashion both in regard to jeans and knitwear.

 1989: BALL® shuts down in Italy and The Netherlands